-As people are becoming more aware of the benefits of eating fruits and raw vegetables, now they are an essential part of our diet these days.
+As people are becoming more aware of the benefits of eating healthy, they are switching towards fruits and raw vegetables.
 As they gain popularity, many prefer them over non-vegan food items.
 There’s not one but many reasons for transition.
+Fruits and vegetables are low in saturated fat, artificial sugars, salt, and other preservatives.
+Due to these benefits, fruits and vegetables can help maintain good health and provide many long-term healthy body points.

 Why Does Kiwi Burn My Tongue?